Geometry of abstraction in quantum computation: Daggers and classical structures

 \section{Daggers and classical structures}

 This section adds the dagger functor, and the dualities to the monoidal framework of abstraction (cf. \ref{dagmondefs}).
-The abstraction now leads to classical structures, which were introduced in \cite{PavlovicD:QMWS}\footnote{Their origin in the abstraction operations was not addressed there.} as {\em classical structures}.
+The abstraction now leads to classical structures, which were introduced in \cite{PavlovicD:QMWS}, albeit without discussing their origin in the abstraction operations.